SunzeY/AlphaCLIP/eval/rec_zs_test/README.md

 **Acknowledgement**

 We test our model based on the wonderful work [ReCLIP](https://github.com/allenai/reclip/tree/main).
-We simply replace CLIP with Alpha-CLIP; and reduce the image cropping operation.
+We simply replace CLIP with Alpha-CLIP; and skip the image-cropping operation.